Ocean Mover's Distance: Using Optimal Transport for Analyzing Oceanographic Data: Introduction

 \section{Introduction}

 Understanding the differences between large spatiotemporal datasets is a common task in oceanography.
-Whether quantifying the agreement between the output of an ocean simulation model \cite{Dutkiewicz2015CapturingModel,Forget_2015} and physical measurement \cite{Moore2009,Jackson2017} or monitoring the changes in the ocean across time \cite{Dutkiewicz2019OceanChange}, one needs a meaningful notion of ``distance" between scalar fields defined across the ocean.
+Whether quantifying the agreement between the output of an ocean simulation model \cite{Dutkiewicz2015CapturingModel,Forget_2015} and \textit{in situ} measurement \cite{Moore2009,Jackson2017} or monitoring the changes in the ocean across time \cite{Dutkiewicz2019OceanChange}, one needs a meaningful notion of ``distance" between scalar fields defined across the ocean.
 We focus on the case in which the scalar field of interest represents the density or concentration of a quantity over space.
 It is most common to compare images or data distributions using a ``pixel-by-pixel'' or pointwise difference \cite{seegers2018performance, Forget_2015,Forget_2015b,Forget_2015c}; popular examples of such distances include root-mean-squared error (RMSE) and mean absolute error.
 However, although easy to compute, pixel-wise comparisons may not fully account for the spatiotemporal nature of ocean data, which can exhibit complicated patterns composed of both global and local underlying trends linked to shifting and evolving water mass bodies.
-Normalized distances that are often called ``cost functions'' differentially weight differences that may arise from deviations in quantity, location or from unresolved scales (e.g. \cite{forget-wunsch-2007, Forget_2015, Forget_2015b}).
-Focusing on the probability distribution over predefined regions (e.g., marine provinces, or water masses) is one way to account for spatial errors.
-This method has been used to examine, for example: the volumetric census of water masses \cite{forget-2010,SPEER2013211}; relationships between primary production and export \cite{cael2018can}; and the effects of mesoscale eddies \cite{ashkezari-eddy}.
-Power-spectra further provide a useful basis for comparison as a function of space and/or time scale (e.g. \cite{forget-ponte-2015}, \cite{McCaffrey-2015}).
-Although these approaches are slightly more complicated than RMSE, they provide useful and interpretable global measures of model-data misfits that can generally be visualized on a map.
-Does an equivalent exist for pattern differences?